60 Clients in 60 Days

 - The ideal strategy requires very little marketing savvy.
 You don’t want to take months just learning how to do something.
 You want to start now, right?

 - You can’t come across as being pushy or salesy.
 It doesn’t feel authentic, and it’s a turn-off for clients.

 - It has to get you immediate results.
 You don’t want to wait a year before you start to see a return on your efforts.
 That’s disheartening.
 You want immediate gratification.
 That’s motivating.

-- It has to be something that your potential client feels good about, a strategy that engenders trust and reduces their resistance in trying massage with you for the first time.
+- It has to be something your potential client feels good about, a strategy that engenders trust and reduces their resistance to trying massage with you for the first time.

 - It can’t devalue your services or undermine your professionalism – so nothing cheesy or sleazy.

 - It has to be sustainable.
 It has to be something that can be done until you reach the number of work hours you can comfortably do or until your sales levels are at a point where you can breathe a sigh of relief and have no worry whatsoever about having enough money to pay rent at the end of the month.

 - And ideally, it should be a strategy that offers multiple possibilities for ongoing revenue.